BachTiar-ardui/led-and-distance/README.md

 #Pin
 1. the sensor
-trig to 9
+a. trig to 9
-echo to 8
+b. echo to 8
-gnd to gnd (gnd = ground)
+c. gnd to gnd (gnd = ground)
-vcc to 5v
+d. vcc to 5v

 2. led
-green positive to 4
+a. green positive to 4
-yellow positive to 5
+c. yellow positive to 5
-red positive to 6
+d. red positive to 6

-green negative to gnd
+a. green negative to gnd
-yellow negative to gnd
+b. yellow negative to gnd
-red negative to gnd
+c. red negative to gnd

 (open the pict u mfs)